-The Washington Nationals recalled outfielder Brian Goodwin from Triple-A Syracuse on Monday and optioned outfielder Rafael Bautista to Syracuse.
+The Washington Nationals recalled outfielder Brian Goodwin from Triple-A Syracuse on Saturday and placed first baseman Ryan Zimmerman on the 15-day disabled list (retroactive to Aug.
+1) with a left wrist contusion.
 Nationals President of Baseball Operations and General Manager Mike Rizzo made the announcement.

-An athletic, versatile outfielder, Goodwin is in his sixth full season in Washington's system after being selected No. 34 overall in the 2011 First-Year Player Draft out of Miami Dade Community College.
+Goodwin is in his fifth full season in Washington's system after being selected No. 34 overall in the 2011 First-Year Player Draft out of Miami Dade Community College.

 Zimmerman, 31, is hitting .222 with 27 of his 67 hits going for extra bases in 80 games (14 doubles, one triple, 12 home runs).
 He was struck on the left wrist by a pitch from San Francisco Giants closer Santiago Casilla in the ninth inning of Washington's 3-1 loss at AT&T Park on July 31.